Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 **5. Azure Function** uses the connection string to securely connect to SQL Database and continues further processing to store ePHI data.

-To achive the storage of the data, a common API schema was implemented  following Fast Healthcare Interoperability Resources (FHIR, pronounced fire).
+To achieve the storage of the data, a common API schema was implemented  following Fast Healthcare Interoperability Resources (FHIR, pronounced fire).
 The function was provided the following FHIR exchange elements:

 -   [Patient schema](https://www.hl7.org/fhir/patient.html) covers the "who" information about a patient.

 -   [Observation schema](https://www.hl7.org/fhir/observation.html)  covers the central element in healthcare, used to support diagnosis, monitor progress, determine baselines and patterns and even capture demographic characteristics.

--   [Encounter schema](https://www.hl7.org/fhir/encounter.html) covers the types of encouters such as ambulatory, emergency, home health, inpatient and virtual encounters.
+-   [Encounter schema](https://www.hl7.org/fhir/encounter.html) covers the types of encounters such as ambulatory, emergency, home health, inpatient, and virtual encounters.

 -   [Condition schema](https://www.hl7.org/fhir/condition.html) covers detailed information about a condition, problem, diagnosis, or other event, situation, issue, or clinical concept that has risen to a level of concern.